 !AtomName | Atom Type | Original Partial Charge | !
 Comment with penalty score

 Do this for all hydrogens too except for hydrogens of overlapping atoms.
-For hydrogens of overlapping atoms, leave them untouched.
+For hydrogens of overlapping atoms, leave them untouched (i.e., use the parameters derived from the unfragmented ligand).
 If you split over sp3 carbons, the hydrogens will have charge 0.090 and should remain unchanged in the [your_molecule]_stitched.str file.

 Now, for overlapping atoms, it’s a bit more involved.